-1.2.9 The above reports are required to be adequately scrutinised before being approved by Council.
-Periodic Treasury Management reports are reported to the Audit and Governance Committee for this purpose.
-Prior to the annual strategies being recommended to Council on 30th March 2023, the strategies are presented to the Council's Audit and Governance Committee on 9th March 2023 for scrutiny.
+1.2.10 The above reports are required to be adequately scrutinised before being approved by Council.
+Periodic Treasury Management reports are reported to the Audit Committee for this purpose.

 1.3 Treasury Management Strategy for 2023/24

 1.3.1 The strategy for 2023/24 covers two main areas: